 Step 3: Fill out your prompts.

 One of the Hinge’s unique features is its profile prompts.
 There are around 80 of these fun little text blurbs like “I know I’ve made it when…”, “The dorkiest thing about me is…”, or “The award I should be nominated for…” Pick three and fill them out in 150 characters or less.

 This feature is an opportunity for you to be interesting, funny, and maybe a little vulnerable.
 You might come across profiles with canned responses and these are pretty easily spotted.
 They also don’t help someone get to know you.
 It’s a dead cliché at this point, but it’s really important to be yourself.
-If you’re on Hinge, you’re probably looking for something more meaningful and long term, so it’s best to start with honesty.
+If you’re searching for an to answer the question ‘how does Hinge work’, it’s safe to assume you’re looking for something more meaningful and long term, so it’s best to start with honesty.

 Step 4: Start liking people.

 Once your profile is all set up, it’s time to start sending likes and finding your future love.
 Hinge only lets you see one profile at a time, then you either like or dislike someone to see the next person.
 The first few people you see are usually suggested as a likely match by the Hinge algorithm and after a while they get more general.

 As mentioned before, Hinge allows people to like and comment on specific photos or prompts on someone’s profile.
 This feature helps people find common ground.
 If their profile pic is of them climbing a rock wall, don’t be shy about reaching out about your last attempt at bouldering.
 When you like someone, your response will be the first thing they see from you.
 If they like you back, it’s a match and you can get straight to chatting.